marjoleinF/gamtree/README.md

 heavier than of fitting parametric splines.
 Similarly, function `gamtree` is substantially higher than function `splinetree`.
-Yet, `gamtree` does not require the user to choose a fixed value for the degrees of freedom of the spline, but select the optimal value of the smoothing parameter in a data-driven manner.
+Yet, `gamtree` does not require the user to choose a fixed value for the degrees of freedom of the spline, but automatically selects the optimal value of the smoothing parameter in a data-driven manner.

 ### Specifying the model formula